Bridal Suite | Dressing Room – Essential Tips

 Size And Setup Of The Bridal Suite

-To make preparations as enjoyable as possible, you’ll need to reserve a large room that can accommodate the whole bridal party and has plenty of range for them to store their belongings.
+To make preparations as enjoyable as possible, you’ll need to reserve a large room that can accommodate the entire bridal party and has ample space for them to store their belongings.

 You will need more than one mirror, seating for everyone, lighting options, and plenty of outlets to plug in hairdryers and phone chargers.